Table of Contents

 1. Partner with an Instagram influencer that is aligned with your brand’s ideologies

-You may want to collaborate with an Instagram influencer who has a lot of followers and good engagement levels, but partnering with that particular influencer doesn’t necessarily mean your collaboration will be successful.
+You may want to collaborate with an Instagram influencer who has a lot of followers and good engagement levels.
+Sadly, partnering with that particular influencer doesn’t necessarily mean your collaboration will be successful.
 Besides considering the number of followers and engagement levels an influencer has, it’s important to collaborate with an influencer who is aligned with your brand’s ideologies.
-Finding an influencer who shares your brand’s values means that their audience likely has the same ideals as your brand, and your brand’s sponsored post will appeal to them more.
+This means that their audience likely has the same ideals as your brand, and your brand’s sponsored post will appeal to them more.

 2. Provide the influencer with at least one #hashtag per Instagram post